Hiking 101: How to Start Hiking for Beginners

 Just getting your feet wet with hiking?
 Here's some essential hiking 101 tips for beginners to help you hit the trail with confidence - from hydration to the gear you do & don't need to how to pick a trail.

-There are so many mental and physical health benefits of hiking.
+There are so many mental and physical health benefits of starting hiking.
 It can help you get into better shape, reduces stress, and even improve brainpower.

 If you’ve read my story you know that hiking helped me lose 30 pounds, build self-confidence, and was the start of my relationship with the outdoors.
 Now, more than 15 years later, it’s why I’m so enthusiastic about encouraging you to get outside.
 And it’s also the reason I wanted to make this Hiking 101 guide with all of my best hiking tips easily accessible to you.